Key Takeaways

 Look for molded or reinforced cups.
 When the cup is soft and unstructured, the pump tilts forward under its own weight and milk starts pooling near the seal edge instead of flowing down into the collection container.
 It sounds like a minor issue, but it adds up across multiple sessions a day.

-Compatibility with your pump. eufy Wearable Breast Pump S2 Pro has a wider base and a double-sealed flange, so the bra cups need to be large enough to seat it flush against the breast without bunching at the rim.
+Compatibility with your pump. eufy Wearable Breast Pump S2 Pro has a double-sealed flange, so the bra cup needs enough room to seat the pump base and flange without bunching at the rim.
 If fabric is folding around the edges, the cup is too small for that pump's footprint.

 A well-fitted pumping bra also does something less obvious: it removes the need for constant mid-session adjustments.
 When the seal is stable and centered from the start, you stop thinking about the pump.
 That's the actual hands-free experience.

-Step-by-Step Guide: How to Properly Set Up Your Wearable Pump
+Step-by-Step Guide to Setting Up Your Wearable Pump

-Step 2: Nipple in the center, not just "close."
+- Step 2: Nipple in the center, not just "close".
 Your nipple needs to sit in the flange tunnel without contacting the sides.
-If there's rubbing, that's a sizing issue, not something to press through. eufy Wearable Breast Pump S2 Pro makes this easier by including four insert sizes (15mm, 17mm, 19mm, 21mm) in the box, so you're not stuck ordering extras separately to figure out your fit.
+If there's rubbing, that's a sizing issue, not something to press through.
+For help finding the right fit, see our breast pump flange sizing guide before changing your insert or continuing a painful session.

 If suction keeps dropping when you move around, the bra is usually the culprit, specifically the band riding up and peeling one edge of the seal.
 Check that before assuming there's a pump issue.